State SARE Coordinator:

 Activities during 2015 included:

 - Cooperative Extension agents were encouraged to attend conferences and seminars that focused on sustainable agriculture principles.

-- Six travel grants were awarded to Extension personnel to assist in defraying travel costs.
+- Five travel grants were awarded to Extension personnel to assist in defraying travel costs.
 Each recipient filed a report describing how the event increased their learning.

 - Extension professionals were encouraged to apply for Western SARE grants to support their own sustainable agriculture projects.